 Restaurants in Vienna.
-Finding the right eateries in Vienna requires skill.
+Where to eat in Vienna?
 There are hundreds of restaurants serving Viennese cuisine.
 Myindependent restaurant reviews below came from my frequent visits to my hometown.
+I use to visit all these places with my local friends and family.
 They also come in digestible amounts, and some variety: from Michelin star restaurants to taverns, snack bars and Vienna sausage stands.

-Planning a gourmet city break in Vienna?
-Vienna has a rich choice of good eateries.
+Whether you plan a gourmet city break in Vienna or just want great down-to-earth local food: Vienna has a rich choice of good eateries.
 Some of them are perfect for dining before or after a night at the opera or a classical concert.
-Some are smart casual or simply relaxed.
-All of them offer lovely food I can honestly recommend.
+Some are smart casual or simply relaxed but all of those featured here offer lovely food I can honestly recommend.

 - Plachutta: Vienna’s centre of excellence for all things beef; they run fine dining but relaxed restaurants in several locations;

 - Gmoakeller: Lovely Viennese Cuisine as it should be;